In

 Goddess of Springtime

-The Agniṣṭoma, the Vedic springtime festival at the beginning of the year, began with songs to Uṣas, and because of this one scholar has suggested that she was a goddess of the New Year, although there is no other indication of this.
-(West, p 225) Elsewhere, however, it seems that the dawn goddess was associated with a springtime festival.
+The Agniṣṭoma, the Vedic springtime festival at the beginning of the year, began with songs to Uṣas.
+(West, p 225) Elsewhere too the Dawn goddess was associated with a springtime festival.
 West comments that many IE peoples had a festival to celebrate the returning warmth of the sun and traditionally people would rise at or before dawn to greet the sun.
 It would therefore be natural for the dawn goddess to be the subject of more veneration at this time of the year.
 He later states that:

 Brigit’s festival, as we know, is earlier than Easter, at the very beginning of spring, when the light of the sun is just starting to visibly strengthen.
 To my mind, if Dawn were to be associated with a spring festival, the very start of the season would have a logic to it since dawn is the very beginning of the day.